An aperiodic tile with edge-to-edge orientational matching rules: The hull of tilings

-Recall from Definition \ref{def: ST tilings} that $\Ost$ is the collection of tilings whose finite patches are contained in translates of the standard patches $P_n$ given in Section \ref{sec: existence}.
+Recall from Definition \ref{def: standard tilings} that $\Oa$ is the collection of tilings whose finite patches are contained in translates of the standard patches $P_n$ given in Section \ref{sec: existence}.

-\begin{lemma} If $T \in \iORI$ and is in the class 1a, then $T \in \iOst$. \end{lemma}
+\begin{lemma} If $T \in \iRI(\Om)$ and is in the class 1a, then $T \in \iOa$. \end{lemma}

 \begin{proof} Since every triangle is contained in a larger one, we may construct an infinite nested sequence of triangles $\Delta_1$, $\Delta_2$, \ldots whose interiors cover the entire plane.
-By Proposition \ref{prop: R1 structure}, the interiors of these triangles are forced to have standard \RI-decorations, so $T \in \Ost$, as required. \end{proof}
+By Proposition \ref{prop: R1 structure}, the interiors of these triangles are forced to have standard \RI-decorations, so $T \in \Oa$, as required. \end{proof}

-\begin{lemma} If $T \in \iORI$ and is in the class 1b, then $T \in \iOst$. \end{lemma}
+\begin{lemma} If $T \in \iRI(\Om)$ and is in the class 1b, then $T \in \iOa$. \end{lemma}

 \begin{proof} Consider an `outer \RI-triangle' $\Delta$ of $T$, that is, one which is not contained in any other triangle.
 Take an edge $E_1$ of $\Delta$ and follow the sequence of edges $E_1 \meets E_2 \meets E_3 \meets \cdots$.
-The triangle with edge $E_2$ is also outer, since it meets $E_1$ so that both share a boundary with the infinite unbounded region meeting the outer triangles.
-In a similar way, all triangles with edges $E_i$ are outer and hence $E_k \meets^F E_{k+1}$ for all $k$.
+Since the triangle containing $E_k$ is exterior to that containing $E_{k+1}$, we have that $E_k \meets^F E_{k+1}$ for all $k$.
 Analogously to the proof of Lemma \ref{lem: length}, we thus construct a spiral of edges whose triangles are all exterior to each other.
 Lemma \ref{lem: length} implies that the edges become longer, infinitely spiralling outwards.
 Since all triangles are exterior to each other, we see that arbitrarily large patches about the initial edge $E_1$ are contained in the triangular regions bounded by $E_k$ and $E_{k+1}$.
 But the pattern of \RI-triangles in such regions are forced to be standard ones also found between edges of \RI-triangles, by Proposition \ref{prop: R1 structure}.
-So arbitrarily large patches about $E_1$ are patches of tilings of $\Ost$, so $T \in \Ost$, as required. \end{proof}
+So arbitrarily large patches about $E_1$ are patches of tilings of $\Oa$, so $T \in \Oa$, as required. \end{proof}

-In summary, in the generic case of a tiling $T \in \ORI$ without an infinite \RI-line is also in $\Ost$.
-Such tilings thus share the same properties, such as repetitivity, self-similarity \cite{BGG12} and having a model set structure \cite{LeeMoo13}.
-As in the proof of existence in Section \ref{sec: existence}, we may always choose compatible \RII-decorations for such tilings, by making a binary choice for each connected component of the edge graph.
-This edge graph is typically, but not always, connected.
-One may show, for example, that the unique tiling (along with its rotate) with a triangle of every size $2^n$ centred at the origin has an edge graph of three connected components.